 On 30 acres of forested woodland with views of Mt.
-Adams to the north, this remodel reestablishes lost connections between the functions of a home and drama of its natural surroundings.
+Adams to the north, this whole house renovation reestablishes lost connections between the functions of a home and drama of its natural surroundings.
 Interior spaces were re-worked in better alignment with the homeowners’ lifestyle, and extended into the landscape in carefully chosen locations.

 Additions to the house connect to local building practices deployed in nearby alpine cabins and agricultural structures.
 This tectonic is carried through the interior spaces of the house, connecting its inhabitants to the legacy of pragmatism and craft celebrated in this rugged environment.

 - A series of focal points from the kitchen command center.

 - Spaces visually and physically connected to the outdoors around them with outdoor spaces that flow outward from the interior.

 - The existing trussed roof structure was completely removed.